Hiring a graphic designer or web designer can elevate the reputation and perception of your brand but finding the right designer can be tricky.

 - An experienced designer focuses on the business objectives and audience for the item being designed.
 They know that for a project to be a success, they first must understand why it is needed, how it will be used, who it must resonate and connect with, what action it must drive, and what result it must produce.

 Remember, every item designed has a purpose and that purpose must come before the visual design and “making it pretty.”

 No Ownership Of Work

 When hiring a designer to create visual design assets for your brand, be sure to read the contract terms and conditions carefully.
-Look for a clause that states the designer retains ownership and copyright of the designed work and only licenses it to you for a specific use.
-Any use of the design work beyond this one use case will require permission from the designer, which is often accompanied by additional fees.
+Look for a clause that states something like, “The designer retains ownership and copyright of the designed work and only licenses it to you for a specific use.
+Any use of the design work beyond this one use case will require permission from the designer” because this also means future fees.

-When working with a designer, make sure the contract specifies that you will own the rights to all final produced assets.
-For items like a company logo and identity package, this should be non-negotiable.
+Make sure the contract specifies that you will own the rights to all final produced assets.
+For items like a “>company logo and identity package, this should be non-negotiable.

 Incomplete File Collections

 Inexperienced designers are notorious for only providing the exact files needed to complete your immediate needs: the final, press-ready files for print projects, the final PDFs of an ebook, or the flat JPG files for a logo.
 But…

 - What happens when you need to make changes and don’t have any of the editable, original files?

 - What happens when you want to use your logo on a billboard or want to embroider it on a shirt and don’t have the right files?